top of page

 Lumbar kinematics in a backbend

 For many it may seem counterintuitive to use your core muscles when we backbend, but that’s exactly what we want to do.
-Together these muscles can stabilise intra-abdominal pressure and create lumbar stability.
+Together these muscles can stabilise intra-abdominal pressure and create lumbar stability as we extend.

 Our core stabilising muscles can be engaged through a few cues such as: